 Cheltenham Festival - Fascinators & Hats to Impress

-The Cheltenham Festival including the Cheltenham Gold Cup is only a few weeks away.
-If the dates are not in your diary yet they are Tuesday 14th March to Friday 17th March with the Gold Cup being on the Friday.
+The Cheltenham Festival including the Cheltenham Gold Cup is only a few days away.
+If the dates are not in your diary yet they are 13 Mar 2018 – 16 Mar 2018 with the Gold Cup being on the Friday.

 As always a great event in the racing calendar and although there is no a dress code as such it is an ideal opportunity to push the boat out and dress to impress.
 Many hats and fascinators are worn at this meeting.
 Our fascinators and hats category is bursting at the seams with different colours, designs and budgets to suit all.
 As always the Cheltenham Races falls within the cooler months unlike other race meetings but we do have more simple fascinators and hats that would perhaps stand up to the weather and are e suitable for this race meeting.
 Enjoy your day!